 You only have one life to live, let’s not squander it by holding ourselves mentally hostage.
 Its 2019, let’s be real, this is totally doable.
 Stop wasting your time worrying about the hypothetical.
 Almost everybody I talk to wants this job, but I see people thinking about it in two very different ways.
 There are the people that can see the logic of what we do here at Product Gym for what it is and then I see people fretting over some of the most ridiculous borderline conspiracy theories of just things that can never happen.
 For the last time already, please; if you want to be a Product Manager then just start thinking like one.
 Start acting like one.
 Start talking like one.
 95% of your job as a Product Manager is to solve problems nobody either cares, knows, or even understands how to solve.
 I promise you this much: there won’t be two days that are going to the same for you.

-We focus much of our energy, effort, and time at Product Gym helping students succeed by showing you guys “how” to get the Product Manager job of your dreams.
+We focus much of our energy, effort, and time at Product Gym helping members succeed by showing you guys “how” to get the Product Manager job of your dreams.
 Its become apparent to me though, that if you are hell bent on subscribing to these limited and unproductive beliefs that I had mentioned above, then knowing the “how” won’t really matter.
 How you think affects how you feel, which affects how you interview.
 You can never expect a company to make you a Product Manager offer out of pity or compassion.
 You have to earn it.
 Aren’t you looking for a NEW CHALLENGE, anyway?
 Go and schedule a free consultation right now, so we can get you to where you need to go.